bibleexchange/courses/book-of-romans/803_patiently-wait-for-the-adoption.md

 <!-- -->
 > 2 Peter 1:4&mdash;Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.

 The Christian is to be developing and maturing.
 We are not all the same in that respect.
 We all mature differently.
-(Stephen and Amelia)

-##### The Doctrine of Maturity - Perfection - Completed Righteousness - The Redemption of Our Body - Manifestation of the Sons of God
+#### The Doctrine of Maturity - Perfection - Completed Righteousness - The Redemption of Our Body - Manifestation of the Sons of God

 - God's Work is not Complete in the Believer at Regeneration & Justification